How to Sell a Timeshare

 - Classifieds: Timeshare owner clubs offer several member services, including classified ads.
 This type of classified reaches the right target audience for your timeshare.

 - Exchanges: A one-time exchange isn't the answer if you wish to sell a timeshare, but it might be the perfect solution if you simply want to change dates or locations.

-- Other Owners: If you have a fixed unit and time, find out who owns the timeshare for weeks just before and just after you.
+- Other owners: If you have a fixed unit and time, find out who owns the timeshare for the weeks just before and just after you.
 They might be interested in increasing their time.

 Talk with an attorney before agreeing to finance any property.